draeician/copy-tab-urls-chrome/README.md

 ## Usage

 1. Click on the extension icon in your Chrome toolbar.
+2. Select whether you want to copy URLs from all windows or just the current window.
+3. Click the "Copy URLs" button.
-2. The URLs of all open tabs will be copied to your clipboard automatically.
+4. The URLs of the selected tabs will be copied to your clipboard.
-3. An alert will confirm that the URLs have been copied successfully.
+5. An alert will confirm that the URLs have been copied successfully, along with the number of URLs copied.

 ## File Structure

 - `manifest.json`: Contains extension metadata and permissions
 - `background.js`: Handles the core functionality of copying URLs
-- `popup.html`: Provides a simple user interface (currently unused)
+- `popup.html`: Provides the user interface for selecting copy options
+- `popup.js`: Manages the popup functionality and user interactions
 - `icons/`: Directory containing extension icons

 ## Permissions